 Of all of these species, dogs are the most likely to be infected.
 In Arizona, it is estimated that valley fever treatments cost dog owners at least $60 million a year.

-Most animals are able to fight off the infection without treatment, unless there is a preexisting condition or their immune system is weak.
-According to the Valley Fever Center for Excellence (VFCE) in Tucson, 70% of dogs who are infected are asymptomatic; they don’t get sick from the spores and are probably immune to them afterwards.
-However, in dogs with preexisting medical conditions, puppies, older dogs, and in severe cases of valley fever, this disease can be debilitating and life-threatening.
+Most animals are able to fight off the infection without treatment unless there is a preexisting condition or their immune system is weak.
+According to the Valley Fever Center for Excellence (VFCE) in Tucson, 70% of dogs who are infected are asymptomatic; they don’t get sick from the spores and are probably immune to them afterward.
+However, in dogs with preexisting medical conditions, puppies, older dogs, and in severe cases, this disease can be debilitating and life-threatening.

 Prevention and Protection

-Valley fever is considered noncontagious; the spores must be breathed in directly, so the illness cannot be passed between humans or animals.
-The best way to avoid contracting valley fever is to avoid areas where it is prevalent.
+Valley fever is considered noncontagious; the spores must be inhaled directly, so the illness cannot be passed between humans or animals.
+The best way to avoid contracting the disease is to avoid areas where it is prevalent.
 Because certain seasons are more prone to outbreaks, and because the concentration of Coccidioides varies by state—and even by county within states—it’s important to be aware of where and when infections have been recorded.